Assistance programs in St. Landry Parish.

 A number of low income programs are offered in the region.
-If you need health care and assistance with medical bills, food, utility help, or government assistance, then the leading non-profits and agencies to call in St. Landry Parish Louisiana are below.
-All resources have limited funding and resources available.
+If you need health care and assistance with medical bills, food, utility help, or government aid, then the leading non-profits and agencies to call in St. Landry Parish Louisiana are below.
+There is also free stuff, charities or churches in Opelousas that provide emergency financial help and other resources.
+All programs have limited funding available.

 Department of Children & Family Services/St. Landry Parish – One of the main resources they provide is known as Economic Stability.
 It provides a number of low income and government programs to the needy in the community.
 This includes Child Care Assistance Program (CCAP), Supplemental Nutrition Assistance, Family Independence Temporary Assistance Program, and more.